Chicken Chettinad Curry Recipe

 The curry is typically prepared using a mix of freshly roasted and ground spices, including cinnamon, cloves, fennel seeds, black peppercorns, cumin, Guntur chilies, and coriander seeds.

-This spice blend and a generous amount of aromatic ingredients, such as curry leaves, ginger, garlic, fresh coconut, and onions, create a complex and tantalizing flavor profile.
+This spice blend, along with generous amounts of aromatic ingredients such as curry leaves, ginger, garlic, fresh coconut, and onions, creates a complex and tantalizing flavor profile.

-Serve it with steamed rice, ghee rice, dosa, or appam.
-It can also be served with Indian breads like naan, phulka, or lachha paratha.
+Serve chicken chettinad with steamed rice, ghee rice, dosa, or appam.
+It can also be served with Indian breads like butter naan, phulka, or lachha paratha.

 Ingredients